-B. Dynamic Scheduling in Shared Memory systems
+B. Dynamic Scheduling in Shared Memory Subsystems

-Dynamic scheduling provides a low cost solution to remove synchronization overhead in the shared memory system.
+Dynamic scheduling provides a low cost solution to remove synchronization overhead in the shared memory nodes of our system.
 It dynamically assigns workload to idle threads in order to increase the throughput of tasks.
 This is an effective solution, which is also used in parallel matrix factorization for recommender systems [20].